Globally known as “the world’s toughest foot race”, Badwater 135 takes place every Summer in Death Valley, California

 - You have officially finished at least THREE running races of at least 100 continuous miles in length, at least one of them in the previous 12 months.
 Exception: Officially finishing the 81-mile BADWATER SALTON SEA race “counts” as one 100-mile race for this qualifying purpose.
 (Please see the list of Preferred Qualifying Races below.)

 - You have officially finished the Brazil 135+ (either 135 miles in 48 hours or 160 miles in 62.5 hours) AND have completed at least one significant ultra running or other endurance sports event in the previous 12 months.

 The Badwater 135 is, and always has been, an invitational race.
 Applicants will be considered purely upon their race application and its specific written merits.

-The application submission period for the 2020 race began on January 24, 2019 and ended on February 7, 2020 at 5pm PST.
+The application submission period for the race begins yearly in January.
 A committee of four race staff members, one of whom is the race director, will then review and rank each application on a scale of 0 to 10.
 The ranks will be tallied and the top 45 rookie applicants and the top 45 veterans with the highest scores will be invited (rookies and veterans compete separately for 45 slots for each category) on February 14.
 At that time, or later, up to ten more applicants (rookie and/or veteran) may be invited at the race director’s discretion, for a total of approximately 100 entrants.

 It is anticipated that the race field will include women and men from twenty or more countries and twenty or more American states.